fullon-labs/flon.contracts/README.md

-# EOS system contracts
+# FLON system contracts

-EOS system contracts are a collection of contracts specifically designed for the EOS blockchain, which implements a lot of critical functionality that goes beyond what is provided by the base Antelope protocol, the protocol on which EOS blockchain is built on.
+FLON system contracts are a collection of contracts specifically designed for the FLON blockchain, which implements a lot of critical functionality that goes beyond what is provided by the base Antelope protocol, the protocol on which FLON blockchain is built on.

 The Antelope protocol includes capabilities such as: